 In August 2016, we consummated the Public Offering of an aggregate of 6,500,000 units at a price of \$10.00 per unit generating gross proceeds of approximately \$65,000,000 before underwriting discounts and expenses.
 Simultaneously with the consummation of the Public Offering, we consummated the private placement of 7,650,000 Private Placement Warrants, each exercisable to purchase one share of our common stock at \$11.50 per share, to the Sponsor, at a price of \$0.50 per Private Placement Warrant, generating gross proceeds, before expenses, of approximately \$3,825,000.
 We received net proceeds from the Public Offering and the sale of the Private Placement Warrants of approximately \$66,906,000, net of the non-deferred portion of the underwriting commissions of \$1,300,000 and offering costs and other expenses of approximately \$619,000.
 Following the partial exercise of the underwriters' overallotment option on September 28, 2016, the Company sold an additional 400,610 units at a price of \$10.00 per unit generating gross proceeds of approximately \$4,006,100 before underwriting discounts and expenses.
 Simultaneously, the Sponsor purchased an additional 320,488 Private Placement Warrants at a price of \$0.50 per Private Placement Warrant, generating gross proceeds, of approximately \$160,244.
 The non-deferred portion of the underwriting commissions paid by the Company amounted to \$80,122, while the Company incurred additional expenses related to the partial exercise of the overallotment option of \$11,709.
-Of the aforementioned proceeds \$70,386,222 was deposited in the Trust Account and is not available to us for operations (except amounts designated for working capital and amounts to pay taxes and working capital).
-At November 30, 2016, we had approximately \$491,000 of cash available outside of the Trust Account to fund our activities to search for a Business Combination.
+On each of August 24, 2017 and November 24, 2017, our sponsors deposited cash (equals to the principal amount of the promissory note for such extension) into the Company's trust account and we also instructed the trust agent to apply interest earned on the funds available for withdrawal toward the principal held in the trust account, representing an aggregate of \$402,536, or \$0.058 per public share for each extension.
+Of the aforementioned proceeds \$71,191,294, deposited in the Trust Account is not available to us for operations (except amounts designated for working capital and amounts to pay taxes and working capital).
+At November 30, 2017, we had approximately \$117,000 of cash available outside of the Trust Account to fund our activities to search for a Business Combination.